Why Study Health Science in Canada

 As you consider health sciences programs, it’s easy to feel overwhelmed by options.
 Focus your search by:

 • Thinking about what you love doing, and how that translates to a career.
 If you love helping people directly, consider a program in a clinical setting like pharmacy or kinesiology.
-If you enjoy spending time in a lab, or are very introverted, becoming a pediatrician might not be a good choice.
+If you enjoy spending time in a lab, or are very introverted, becoming a laboratory technician or studying bioinformatics might be more your speed.

 • Do your research.
 Programs range from a high-level focus where you’ll learn a little about many different fields to specializing in one field.
 Programs often become more specific with more advanced degrees.

 • Learn about different Canadian communities to find your best fit.
-While major cities like Vancouver and Toronto may have famous schools and diverse communities (and restaurants with food almost as good as your auntie’s), they are competitive places.
-From being accepted into a program to post-graduation work, you’ll compete against more people than in smaller cities.
-It can take longer to get used to smaller communities.
-But the cost of living is often lower, and there are post-graduation work programs that incentivize working in Canada’s more rural and northern areas.
-(Also, did we mention some of these communities are gorgeous?)
+While major cities like Vancouver and Toronto may have famous schools and diverse communities, they are competitive places.
+From your program application to post-graduation work, you’ll compete against more people than in smaller cities.
+While it can take longer to get used to smaller communities, the cost of living is often lower and there are post-graduation work programs that incentivize working in Canada’s more rural and northern areas.

-Considering different locations?
+Considering different locations across Canada?
 Here’s our guide on how to choose where to study in Canada.

 A spot illustration of shaking hands, signifying a prospective international student working with a qualified advisor from ApplyBoard's network.

-Did you know that by 2030, the World Health Organization estimates a global shortage of 15 million health workers?
+Did you know that by 2030, the World Health Organization estimates there will be a global shortage of 15 million health workers?
 That’s a lot of jobs to fill!

 By entering a career in the health sciences, you’ll help your community’s ability to grow and thrive.
-The need for health workers is high: in 2022 in Canada, Statistics Canada noted almost 140,000 job vacancies in the health care and social assistance sector.
-Fortunately, international graduates from designated learning institutions are eligible for Canada’s Post-Graduation Work Permit Program (PGWPP).
-The PGWPP allows new grads to pursue related work in the province or territory they studied in.
+The need for health workers is high: for example, in 2024, Statistics Canada noted almost 120,000 job vacancies in the health care and social assistance sector.
+Fortunately, many international graduates are eligible for Canada’s Post-Graduation Work Permit (PGWP) program.
+The PGWPP allows many new grads—especially those graduating from health science programs—to pursue related work in the province or territory they studied in.

 Equally, you might choose to work in Canada for a few years and then return to your home country or move to a third country.
 Because Canadian credentials are well-regarded, you’ll be set up for success.